 The main menu is a useful entry point to launch the core IVI experience and quickly switch between applications.
-This mechanism is supported on the TomTom IndiGO platform through the menu service.
-An application frontend can be registered with the menu service when configuring a TomTom IndiGO based IVI system.
+This mechanism is supported on the TomTom Digital Cockpit platform through the menu service.
+An application frontend can be registered with the menu service when configuring a TomTom Digital Cockpit based IVI system.
 The fact that this service is disconnected from the actual main menu UI means that this UI can easily be replaced, while still keeping access to the configured applications and menu data like the list of menu items, with their icons and optional labels.

 The stock main menu is themable and flexible in terms of position, layout and content.
-It is also replacable in its entirety.
+It is also replaceable in its entirety.

 |Theme||The menu look and feel can be themed by changing attributes like colors, spacing, typography, and/or animations of the menu container and menu items.|

 |Replaceable||The entire menu frontend can be replaced with a new one, built from scratch.
 By making use of the menu service, the menu can populate the same content into a completely different layout.|

 |Position||The position of the menu can be changed by replacing the menu frontend.|

 |Items and order||The content of the menu is flexible: items can be added, removed, and reordered.
 The icons of existing menu items can also be replaced.|

 |Orientation||The stock menu currently doesn’t support a horizontal layout.
 A custom menu frontend could be created to add that orientation.|